Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 MS: short for "movement speed," a stat that is used by characters to gain faster mobility across the game world.
 Not to be confused with Microsoft.

 MVP: short for "Most Valuable Player."
 MVPs for Blizzard Entertainment are players chosen by Blizzard to help facilitate quality discussions on the official forum, and also serve as a bridge between Blizzard representatives and the general player base.
 Blizzard MVPs stretch across all Blizzard titles, including WarCraft, StarCraft and Diablo.
 MVPs are not Blizzard employees.
 As such, their posts will be highlighted in green as opposed to the Blizzard employees' blue.
-As of 2/1/2014, there are a total of 11 Diablo III MVPs, which include: Drothvader (general), Jaetch (general), Monstrous "MrMonstrosity" (general), Narull (general), AlphaShift14 (monk), Druin (monk), PieHole "PieHole1628" (wizard), Galx (hardcore), Leviathan (tech), MissCheetah (tech) and TheTias (tech).
+As of 2/1/2014, there are a total of 11 Diablo III MVPs representing the U.S. forum, which include: Drothvader (general), Jaetch (general), Monstrous "MrMonstrosity" (general), Narull (general), AlphaShift14 (monk), Druin (monk), PieHole "PieHole1628" (wizard), Galx (hardcore), Leviathan (tech), MissCheetah (tech) and TheTias (tech).
 There are also community fan site webmasters/admins/moderators who are tagged as MVPs on the official forum.

 MW: short for "Magic Weapon," an ability specific to wizards.